yue/yackage/README.md

 Options:

   --platform <platform>          Target platform (default: $npm_config_platform ||
                                  process.platform)
-  --arch <arch>          Target arch (default: $npm_config_arch || process.arch)
+  --arch <arch>                  Target arch (default: $npm_config_arch ||
+                                 process.arch)
-  --app-dir <dir>        Path to the source code dir of app (default: current
+  --app-dir <dir>                Path to the source code dir of app (default:
-                         working dir)
+                                 current working dir)
-  --unpack <pattern>     Files to ignore when generating asar package (default:
+  --unpack <pattern>             Files to ignore when generating asar package
-                         *.node)
+                                 (default: *.node)
-  --no-minify            Do not minify the JavaScript source code --extra-info-plist     The extra string to insert into the Info.plist --identity               The identity used for signing app bundle on macOS --entitlements           Path to the entitlements file when signing app bundle on
+  --unpack-dir <pattern>         Dirs to ignore when generating asar package --no-minify                    Do not minify the JavaScript source code --extra-info-plist             The extra string to insert into the Info.plist --identity <identity>          The identity used for signing app bundle on macOS --entitlements <entitlements>  Path to the entitlements file when signing app
-                           macOS
+                                 bundle on macOS

 Commands: